seal-dota/rules/README.md

 * Keeping up with every channel is not required, but it is highly recommended that alerts are left on in the Announcements channel, and that the channel is checked at least once per week.
 * Every player on a team’s roster must play in at least 1 game of the bo2 each week, if available.

-### 3. Player Trades

-* With approval from both captains, both players, and the admins, players may be traded between teams within the first two weeks after the draft.

-### 4. Games
+### 3. Games

-* Games are to start by 8pm PST on Sundays, but may be rescheduled to any time beforehand if both captains agree.
+* Games are to start by 8pm PST on Sundays, but may be rescheduled to any time that week if both captains agree.
 * All games are to be played on the USW server and in Captains Mode, hosted by one of the captains or an admin on the SEAL ticket.
 * Penalties for tardiness are as follows, and may be enforced by the opposing captain as they see fit:
 	* Past 8:00 - Level 1 draft penalty.